Some people will meet their savings goals at all costs, including with some extreme (and sometimes embarrassing) ideas.

 15. Make your Cleaning Supplies

 Cleaning supplies are pricey.
 Make your own with cheap base ingredients like baking soda or vinegar.
-Check out these 8 easy DIY cleaning products to get you started.

 16. Make Gifts